Rod Strickland: Coaching career

+In September 2008, Strickland was inducted into the New York City Basketball Hall of Fame along with NBA stars Kenny Anderson and Sam Perkins, coach Pete Gillen and pioneers Lou Bender and Eddie Younger.

+Strickland started his coaching career as director of basketball operations at the University of Memphis, taking over the job held by former NBA player Milt Wagner.

 Strickland was hired as an assistant coach at USF under former Kentucky assistant coach Orlando Antigua from 2014 to 2017.

-Prior to that, he served in an administrative role at the University of Kentucky under Coach John Calipari.
-Strickland started his coaching career as director of basketball operations at the University of Memphis, taking over the job held by former NBA player, Milt Wagner.
+He worked served in an administrative role at the University of Kentucky under Coach John Calipari.

-In September 2008, Strickland was inducted into the New York City Basketball Hall of Fame along with NBA stars Kenny Anderson and Sam Perkins, coach Pete Gillen and pioneers Lou Bender and Eddie Younger.
+Head coaching record

 Personal life

 Strickland is the godfather of the 2011 NBA draft first overall pick and 2012 Rookie of the Year Kyrie Irving.
-Strickland's son, Tai, currently plays college basketball for Georgia Southern (2022–23) after previously playing for Wisconsin (2018–19) and Temple (2020–21 & 2021–22).
-His son Terell plays for James Madison (2020–present).
+Strickland's son, Tai, played college basketball for Georgia Southern (2022–23) after previously playing for Wisconsin (2018–19) and Temple (2020–21 & 2021–22).
+His son Terell played for James Madison (2020–).
 Strickland also has a daughter.

+Arrests and legal issues

+In 1997, while Strickland was playing for the Washington Wizards, he was arrested in Washington D.C and charged with a DUI and disorderly conduct.
+He pled guilty to driving while impaired.
+In 1999, he was arrested again for reckless driving and DUI; he failed field sobriety tests and refused a Breathalyzer test.
+Strickland was acquitted at trial.
+In 2000, he was arrested for disorderly conduct at a D.C. club.
+He was arrested a third time for DUI in January 2001, for which he pled guilty and spent 10 days in jail.

+On September 11, 2001, Strickland and singer Chico DeBarge had criminal complaints for assault filed against them after a fight outside a TGI Friday's in Maryland.
+Strickland's portion of the case was dismissed in 2004.